-As you keep resisting the ‘meeting’ the more frequently and intensely these feelings will come, which can become very painful in many ways – physically, emotionally and mentally.
+As you keep resisting the ‘meeting’ the more frequently and intensely these feelings often come which can become very painful in many ways, affecting us physically, emotionally and/or mentally.

 Perhaps you are starting to get a sense of the intelligence of the universe and these emotions that are longing to return home.

-In that moment your guard drops, you turn towards the emotion, then open and vulnerable a ‘meeting’ can take place.
+In that moment your guard drops, you turn towards the emotion, then through being open and vulnerable a ‘meeting’ can take place.

 ‘I Just Want To Be Loved’

 Life had continually brought situations that raised anger to the surface.
 I thought I was ‘meeting’ the anger yet it seemed like an endless pit and just kept coming.
 It wasn’t until I went for a walk with a dear friend and colleague that I realised I hadn’t.

 We were talking and I shared I felt stuck and didn’t know what to do.
-He asked if the anger was there I said ‘yes, in my stomach’ and asked if I would like to try something.
+He asked if the anger was there I said ‘yes, in my stomach’ and so he asked if I would like to try something.

-As I looked across at anger I realised that anger wasn’t going anywhere neither was I, we were ready to ‘meet’.
+As I looked across at anger I realised that anger wasn’t going anywhere and neither was I, we were ready to ‘meet’.

-My anger had been screaming for love and I had been fighting it and in the process becoming more and more angry and life had continued bringing more situations to fuel the fire and all the time anger just wanted to be loved.
+My anger had been screaming for love and I had been fighting it and in the process becoming more and more angry.
+Life had continued bringing more situations to fuel the fire and all the time anger just wanted to be loved.

-On feeling this a softness and gentleness in me and in anger occurred, a bowing, an opening of the heart and a merging took place, that is all we both wanted, no longer an enemy but a friend, a lover, no longer two but one.
+On feeling this a softness and gentleness in me and in anger occurred, a bowing, an opening of the heart and a merging took place.
+That is all we both wanted, no longer an enemy but a friend, a lover, no longer two but one.

 Just to discover what it really wanted was enough to merge with it.

 So what do your emotions want, really want, what are they calling for, can you feel them fully, let them in rather than push them away?

 Naturally what happened was a number of memories and impressions flashed past dating back to childhood with a sense of being integrated as an unwinding of tension in the body took place, this was a felt experience rather than a mental one.

 Without the life situations that created the anger I would not have discovered this splintered off part that has now come home.

 The movements are the signals, the indicators that there is a splintered off fragment trying to make its way home.

-As we allow ourselves to feel and bring our curious conscious awareness towards these ‘unmet’ parts safe passage for them to return home is granted.
+As we allow ourselves to feel and bring our curious conscious awareness towards these ‘unmet’ parts, safe passage for them to return home is granted.